sderosiaux/react-stack-step-by-step/README.md

 There are a LOT of rules to control.

 Hopefully, we can use some presets created by big tech companies to avoid to set them all manually.
-Moreover, if they follow those styles, it's a good opportunity to follow the same one.!
+Moreover, if they follow those styles, it's a good opportunity to follow the same ones.!

 ## What packages to install to do linting ?